isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-In many cases, it can be useful to return a specific, user-defined type.
+In most cases, it is useful to return a specific, user-defined type.
 For example:

     struct Distance {